Do You Have To Have Car Insurance?

 Whether you’re required to have the state minimum car insurance coverage or not, there are many reasons why car insurance is important.
 Auto insurance can help you:

-• Cover the costs of large expenses if you are involved in an accident, including property damage, medical expenses and more.
+• Cover the costs of large expenses if you’re involved in an accident, including property damage, medical bills and more.

 • Protect yourself, your family members and your passengers with personal injury protection.